 And a miniature version of the Bling Bin, which contains odds and ends like pom-poms, pipe cleaners, a pair of unused shoe laces, ribbon, clothespins, feathers, craft sticks, even those little hook thingees that come on new pairs of socks.

 Also in the pantry was the biggest splurge – a huge roll of easel paper for floor projects.
 But a 40% off coupon really helped knock down the price.
 In fact, I used Michaels 40% off coupons for all of this stuff, slowly acquiring supplies and stashing them in the basement until the big reveal on New Year’s Day.

 So, how did the art studio go over?
 That morning, my son spent 4 hours in the studio, creating things.
 He made a roadway with easel paper, a jet pack, a rocket, a drawing of a haunted house, a train map, and a train bird feeder, which he promptly asked me to hang on the porch.
 These days, he’ll head to the art studio to manufacture his own toys to play with.
 Here’s a shot of that snazzy train bird feeder.
 Look at that fancy tape work!

 In short, the studio was a success and I didn’t need to invest in something big like an easel, shelving, or even new storage bins to make it work.
-In fact, I was surprised and delighted to learn that many of the containers and even some of the art supplies were already lurking in the house.
+In fact, I was surprised and delighted to learn that many of the containers and art supplies were already lurking in the house.

 Oh, I can still fantasize about my dream home, where a whole room would be dedicated to art.
 It would have big windows, a sink, a tile floor, a drying rack, a patchwork sofa, a drafting desk, decorative mobiles hanging from the ceiling, and walls adorned with the cheerful work of my genius children.